- In Half-Life 2, the Claw Scanners appear in a couple of chapters and don't appear again until late in Episode 1.

 - Only one of the male Black Ops grunts uses a sniper rifle.
 All others use the M4/MP5.

 - The alien auto-cannon.
 One appears in one corridor in the original game, having been set up by Alien Grunts, and nowhere else.
+The Playstation 2 and Dreamcast versions remove it entirely, replacing it with some wooden crates.

 - While common in the last levels of the original game, the Alien Controllers only appear once in Opposing Force.